CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have the following installed:
-   - Node.js (v16.0 or higher) – Download here
-   - npm (comes with Node.js)
+   - Docker
-3. Sign up for a MongoDB Atlas account
+3. (Optional) Sign up for a MongoDB Atlas account
+   - The docker compose file is configured to use a local MongoDB instance by default.
+If you would like to use a remote MongoDB instance, you can follow the instructions in the "Remote DB Setup" section below.

-## Remote DB Setup (MongoDB Atlas)
+## Remote DB Setup (MongoDB Atlas) (Optional)

+### For Question Service

 1. Create a Cluster: Set up a new cluster and choose the free tier